 the local services meet nationally approved guidelines and standards;

-the population in Abkhazia, Georgia and if the UN is permitted access, in South Ossetia are informed and they are able to obtain relevant documentation to access their rights including freedom of movement and access to employment opportunities;
+the population in Abkhazia, Georgia and if the UN is permitted access, in South Ossetia are informed and they are able to access education in native language and to obtain relevant documentation to access their rights including freedom of movement and access to employment opportunities;

 there is space for dialogue leading to reconciliation and sustainable peace within and across the divided communities through grassroots and civil society driven initiatives such as community-based infrastructure; and

-confidence building measures, empowerment of “agents for peace” and an enabling environment for people-to-people contacts results in a change of attitudes and behaviour of societies across the conflict divide.
+confidence building measures, empowerment of “agents for peace” and an enabling environment for people-to-people contacts results in a change of attitudes and behaviour of societies across the dividing lines.

 No geographic distinction is made of the conflict affected communities and the term encompasses all people who live on the either side of the ABLs (administrative boundary lines) in Abkhazia and South Ossetia and those IDPs (with or without official status) who live in other parts of the country (rural or urban), particularly along the ABLs.